 Cornelius Van Til says that “there is certain proof for the existence of God” He continues: The Reformed apologist maintains that there is a valid argument for the existence of God and the truth of Christian theism.
 He cannot do less without virtually admitting that God’s revelation to man is not clear.

 Scripture says that God exists.
 So here, the truthfulness of Scripture would be one hypothesis, and the teaching that God exists would be another.
-In our previous analysis, this argument is a sound one.
+In our previous analysis, this argument is sound.
 The first premise is true because Scripture is God’s Word and, therefore, is inerrant.
 Most intelligent unbelievers today would dismiss it simply by denying the biblical authority on which it is based.
 One way to approach this problem is to revise our concept of logical proof in apologetics.
-We might say that an argument, to be proof, must be persuasive to every rational person.
+We might say that an argument, to be proof, must persuade every rational person.

 The apologist has no obligation to refuse such requests, for God’s revelation is in all creation.
-Even those facts that unbelievers use to oppose Christianity are seen to have God’s mark on them.
+Even those facts that unbelievers used to oppose Christianity are having God’s mark on them.
 Even evil is quite unexplainable apart from a Christian theistic worldview.
 Broader arguments seem to work best.